soswav/something/README.md

 ##### on fedora use `sudo dnf install git`

 #### on windows:
-go to `https://git-scm.com/` and download install it, make sure to click on something with "path" (so you can use command "git")
+go to `https://git-scm.com/` and download it, make sure to click on something with "path" (so you can use command "git")

 #### on macos:
 figure it out

+### installing it

 after installing git you can finally run